OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 **Default Server Trust Evaluation:**

 When an app connects to a remote server, the server provides its identity using an X.509 digital certificate.
-The ATS default server trust evaluation includes checking that the certificate:
+The ATS default server trust evaluation includes validating that the certificate:

 - Isn’t expired.
 - Has a name that matches the server’s DNS name.